City of Ember: Production

 In October 2004, Tom Hanks and Gary Goetzman paid in the mid-six figures to purchase the film rights to Jeanne DuPrau's 2003 novel The City of Ember.
-They entered negotiations with Caroline Thompson to adapt the novel and Gil Kenan to direct the film.
-The deal included an option on the sequel novel The People of Sparks.
+They entered negotiations with Gil Kenan to direct and Caroline Thompson, who co-scribed Kenan's Monster House, to write; the deal included an option on the sequel novel The People of Sparks.
 Filming was scheduled to begin in early summer of 2007 and to wrap up in October of the same year, a 16-week shooting process.
 A former paint hall in the shipyard of Harland and Wolff in Belfast's Titanic Quarter was converted into the post-apocalyptic city.

 Marketing

-Leading up to the film's release, Lucas Cruikshank, best known for creating the YouTube series Fred was contacted to promote the film using his eponymous character.
+Leading up to the film's release, Lucas Cruikshank, best known for creating the YouTube series Fred, was contacted to promote the film using his eponymous character.
 A video uploaded to the channel titled "Fred is a Star in his Own Mind" features a sequence in which Fred imagines himself as a Hollywood star being the main lead in City of Ember, with Saoirse Ronan making a guest appearance as herself.
 Additionally, a mock-up parody trailer for the film titled "City of Fred" was also uploaded in which clips from the film were spliced and edited to comedically include Fred in place of certain characters.